nikos-rvnt/Battleship_Game/README.md

   - Player Class: two objects are created, one for each player.
 Includes diagnostic variables such as hit shots, missed shots etc. The function of this class are placeAllShips() function - calls player boards placeAllShip(), placeShip() function - calls placeShip() of Ship Class and places the ship, fire() function - fires a shot on the opponent's board and brings up to date diagnostics counters, getStats() function which returns the diagnostics.

+  - Main (main() in Battleship.cpp file and Battleship.java class for C++ and Java respectively): the two players are created and the PCs ships are placed randomly.
+The program asks the user if he wants to place the ships randomly or manually one by one.
+Drawboards() function is called after ships placement.
+Then, in a while loop of allsShipsSunk() function condition, that is while at least one ship of both players is "alive", the following are implemented:
+      - a shot is fired at user chosen coordinates,
+      - a shot is fired at pc's randomly chosen coordinates (if previously a hit shot was fired then PC is going to fire at the neighborhood cells),
+      - the two boards are printed.